tawfik-s/car-seller-brockerage-API/README.md

 ### to run this project all you want to do on the server which you will deploy the application on is the following

-1- install nodejs on your server
+1- install nodejs on your server <br />
-2- clone the repository on your server
+2- clone the repository on your server <br />
 3- modify the environment variables in the .env file 4- run npm install
 5- run npm start